htcondor/htcondor/docs/grid-computing/grid-universe.rst

     Rank             = 0.000000
     CurrentRank      = 0.000000

-are both necessary for HTCondor’s negotiation to proceed, but are not relevant to grid matchmaking.
+are both necessary for HTCondor's negotiation to proceed, but are not relevant to grid matchmaking.
 Set both to the floating point value 0.0.

 The example machine ClassAd becomes more complex for the case where the